xmlking/grunt-traceur/README.md

 ## The "traceur" task

 ### Overview
-In your project's Gruntfile, add a section named `traceur` to the data object passed into `grunt.initConfig()`.
-This example below compiles all *.es6.js files into *.js files in the same location.

 Here is how I changed Yeoman's `generator-angular` plugin generated `Gruntfile.js` file after creating angular seed project with: